Visit our Quality Solution Page to learn more about QualityOne.

-Quality management is an ongoing focus for companies around the world, often validated by the ISO 9000 family of regulations, and specifically, the ISO 9001:2015 international standard.
-This is a large set of regulations that, if applied correctly, has the potential to produce significant operational and marketing benefits for companies.
+Quality management is an ongoing focus for companies around the world, often framed by the ISO 9000 family of standards, and specifically, the ISO 9001:2015 international standard.
+This is a large set of quality requirements that, if applied correctly, has the potential to produce significant operational and marketing benefits for companies.

 But just what are the principles of quality management that drive the ISO framework?
-Though ISO regulations are complex, business owners can work on identifying, understanding, and managing these concepts with a little effort.
-Let’s look at 8 principles of quality management that business owners should note.
+Though ISO standards are complex, business owners can work on identifying, understanding, and managing these concepts with a little effort.
+Let’s look at 7 principles of quality management that business owners should note.